Frequently Asked Questions

 3. Do I need to be a citizen of one of the above European countries to apply to participate in the Amgen Scholars Program?
 No. There is no citizenship requirement for the Amgen Scholars Program in Europe.

 4. If applicable, am I required to obtain the appropriate visas to participate in the Amgen Scholars Program?
 Yes.
 It is the students' responsibility to acquire the necessary visas to attend their respective summer programme (in the UK, France, Switzerland, Germany, or Sweden) and the symposium in Cambridge.
-The Amgen Scholars European Program Office will help scholars with this process.

 5. Can students who are only spending a short period of time (i.e. a semester or year abroad) at a European institution of higher education apply to participate in the Amgen Scholars Program in Europe?
-No. To be eligible, students must be enrolled and pursuing their undergraduate degree at an institution of higher education in Europe.
+No. To be eligible, students must be enrolled and pursuing their bachelor degree at an institution of higher education in Europe.

 6. Is there one application form for all of the programme sites in Europe?
 No. Each programme site in Europe has its own application process.